|Time:||Tuesday / Thursday, 1:30-2:50|

 Note that this is not an HCI methods course -- we do not cover user-centered design or evaluation methods.
 This course is designed for students in the SCS HCI undergrad Major, but it also available to BHCI second majors or HCI minors, Masters of HCI and METALS students, or any undergrad or graduate students with an interest in the topic and solid prior programming experience, who wish to understand the structures needed for professional development of interactive systems.
 SSUI now covers different material than other HCII courses, so you can take it even if you have taken 05430/05630 PUI or 05391/05891 DHCS.

 The graduate (05-631) and undergraduate (05-431) numbers are for the same course with the same work.

-Using and designing User Interface (UI) Toolkits and Frameworks; Input, Output and Constraints for User Interface Front End Programming; the Software Structures for Tools such as React, AngularJS, Android, Apple Xcode, Windows SDK, Java Swing, Flutter, Unity, D3, etc.
+Using and designing User Interface (UI) Toolkits and Frameworks; Input, Output and Constraints for User Interface Front-end Programming; the Software Structures for Tools such as React, Angular, Android, Apple Xcode, Windows SDK, Java Swing, Flutter, Unity, D3, etc.

 Most software developers will be involved in programming the front-end of applications, and there are standard software structures that pervade all of the tools that are used to support this.

 Students will learn the software structures that have stood the test of time, and are the foundation of user interface frameworks and libraries for various platforms, as well as newer structures for programming the user interfaces for AI, data-driven, game and AR/VR systems.

 Students will use a variety of learning resources including documentation for existing user interface frameworks and tools, along with academic research articles (which are all accessible free on-line via University library resources).